SILENCE OF THE CHIMERAS

 Three-channel video installation, color, sound, 2 min 23 s.

 The term chimera comes from Greek mythology, where it originally referred to a creature with the head of a lion, the body of a goat, and the tail of a serpent.
 It has been adopted in biology to describe an organism composed of cells from two or more genetically distinct individuals.
 As fetal cells carry genetic information of both maternal and paternal origin, their presence in the mother's body introduces foreign DNA from both fetus and father.
-For unknown reasons, rates of chimera cells are particularly high after pregnancy loss.
-These findings highlight the entangled genetic links between mother, father, and fetus, revealing a profound interconnectedness that transcends the boundaries of body, space and time.
+A woman who has had several pregnancies, and moreover with a number of partners, may find herself with an abundance of cellular material foreign to her own.
+These observations are prompting a number of scientists to question whether this phenomenon could influence a woman’s post-pregnancy behaviour.